 Next read The Jeweled City, Book Two of the Shields.
 The characters are growing in power and influence and are now in the secret employ of the Sularin League.
 Whereas Torniel confines most of its stories to one nation of Sularil, The Jeweled City expands out to other parts of Sularil and nearby countries beyond its borders, including Dragonclime and Starfall.
 (Levels 6-10.)

 The Halfling Contagion, of all the Sularil books, has the least connective tissue with the others.
-This second standalone novel came about because I asked myself how the halflings came to Sularil, and I spun this story of of that question.
+This second standalone novel came about because I asked myself how the halflings came to Sularil, and I spun this story out of that question.
 It is set on the far side of the Storm Curtain in a small island cluster called The Seven Sovereigns.
-It place during a fantasy pandemic, though I wrote it three years before the real one.
+It takes place during a fantasy pandemic, though I wrote it three years before the real one.
 I put it here because in the previous Shields book, the party visited the halflings’ home of The Twenty Tatters, so you’ll recognize some names.
 Oh, this book also takes place about 800 years before the events of The Shields of Sularil.

 True Sight, Book Three of the Shields comes next.
 The orcs of Ornak are on the move (you’ll remember them from The Storm Curtain).
 And the shadowy demons that we’ve heard rumblings of in the first two books are making their presence felt a little more, especially one in particular.
 Lastly, war breaks out in one country in the Sularin League, threatening to upset the league’s stability.
 (Levels 11-15.)